 At a very reasonable price, a la Biche au Bois serves 12 garlicky snails as a starter, rather than the usual 6.
 Don’t be scared off by the thought of this dish!
 Give them a try - we bet you’ll even enjoy them…

-When looking for the best moules frites in Paris, Academie de la Biere is a hidden gem!
-It may be a beer bar, but really it’s all about their giant bowls of mussels and fries.
-Here the French dish is served in a variety of styles including their famous moules Rochefort which has an exceptionally tasty blue cheese flavour.
+When looking for the best moules frites in Paris, Leon de Bruxelles is one of the best affordable places for it.
+Here, it’s all about their spectacular bowls of mussels and fries served in a variety of ways including the delicious and classic marinière sauce as well as a strong, creamy Roquefort blue cheese sauce for something extra indulgent.
 Savour the taste and dunk your chips once you’ve made your way through the enormous pile of fresh mussels you’re served.
-And, of course, order one of their many different beers to wash it all down.
 There’s a reason people come back again and again, and order the moules each and every time!

 For steak frites